Texas R&D Tax Credits

 - As a Sales and Use Tax Exemption on the purchase, rental, storage, or lease of depreciable tangible personal property used in the state of Texas.

-Determining how to use the credit is part of STRIKE's analysis and is dependent on your specific financial position.
-The taxpayer can only chose one method each year.
+Determining how to use the credit is part of Strike's analysis and is dependent on your specific financial position.
+The taxpayer can only choose one method each year.

 Franchise Tax Credit